How to resolve common Google for WooCommerce errors

 This error results from an issue with the Google Merchant Center connection; it can be resolved by disconnecting the extension connections and reconnecting them.

-To disconnect the connection, navigate to Marketing > Google for WooCommerce > Settings in WP Admin and click Disconnect from all accounts.
+To disconnect the connection, navigate to Marketing, then Google for WooCommerce.
+Go to Settings and select Disconnect from all accounts.